 The Great Courtyard

-The largest courtyard of the complex, dominated by an octagonal fountain built during the first Piccolomini reconstructions.
-The more important entrances to the buildings have ornate stone portals.
-Directly opposite the fountain is a portal with the emblem of the Piccolomini family (which replaced the emblem of the previous owners, the Smiřický family).
-Towards the square, the youngest portal dates from the early 20th century and commemorates Princess Bathildis Schaumburg-Lippe, the mother of the last owner.
-The last more ornate entrance is to The Chapel of the Assumption of the Virgin Mary.
+The largest courtyard of the complex, dominated by an octagonal fountain built during the first Piccolomini renovations.
+The more important entrances to the buildings have decorated stone portals.
+Directly opposite the fountain is a portal bearing the Piccolomini family crest (which replaced the crest of the previous owners, the Smiřický family).
+Towards the square is the youngest portal from the early 20th century, commemorating Princess Bathildis Schaumburg-Lippe, mother of the last owner of the castle.
+The last, more ornate entrance is to the castle chapel of the Assumption of the Virgin Mary.

 The Well and Castle Moat

-The bastion is mentioned already in the 17th century.
-It is a defensive bastion with a shingled roof, in which there is still a well.
-Next to the bastion there is a large defensive moat.
-After it ceased to serve its function, it was used as a garden.
-From the 1990s until 2025 it was used as a beararium.
+The bastion was first mentioned in the 17th century.
+It is a defensive bastion with a shingle roof, which still houses a well.
+Right next to the bastion is a large defensive moat.
+After it ceased to serve a defensive function, it was used as a garden.
+From the 1990s until 2025, it served as a beararium.

 The Defensive Bastion

-The defensive bastion on the southeast side of the complex with a wooden pavilion is described as one of the oldest defensive parts of the complex.
-Later it was used for the dwelling of the castle gardener.
+The defensive bastion on the southeast side of the complex with a wooden gallery is considered one of the oldest defensive parts of the complex.
+Later, it was used as the residence of the castle gardener.

 The Chapel of the Assumption of the Virgin Mary

 One of the most valuable parts of the castle interiors.
-The castle chapel dates back to the first Piccolomino period.
-In the left part of the chapel there is an oratory on the top floor and a organ loft and sacristy below.
-The interior of the chapel consists mainly of rich stucco and fresco decoration.
-Thematically, they relate to the story of the Madonna.
-Unique are the life-size statues of the four evangelists.
-Although the decoration dates from the Piccolomini era, the chapel was also used under later owners.
-For example, in the sacristy the remains of Duchess Catherine Wilhemine Zaháňská were kept.
-A textile embroidery with the Schaumburg-Lippe family emblem under the altar serves as a reminder of the last owners.
-Last but not least, it is important to mention the entrance door, as it is the oldest in the whole complex.
+The castle chapel dates back to the first Piccolomini period.
+On the left side of the chapel, on the top floor, there is an oratory, and below it there is a choir loft and a sacristy.
+The interior of the chapel consists mainly of rich stucco and fresco decorations, which thematically relate to the story of the Madonna.
+The life-size statues of the four evangelists are unique.
+Although the decorations date back to the Piccolomini era, the chapel was also used by later castle owners.
+For example, the remains of Duchess Katharina Wilhelmine of Sagan were stored in the sacristy.
+A textile embroidery with the coat of arms of the Schaumburg-Lippe family serves as a reminder of the last owners of the castle.
+Last but not least, it is important to mention the entrance door to the chapel, as it is the oldest door in the entire castle complex.